 However, it should be avoided by those suffering from chronic kidney failure, alkalosis, or bradycardia.

-In addition to consuming Donat Mg, we should maintain a balanced diet and a healthy lifestyle.
+In addition to consuming Donat, we should maintain a balanced diet and a healthy lifestyle.